neil314159/portfolio-project-4/README.md

 ## Security

-When this project was initally created, the secret key included with the Django installation was commited to Github accidentally.
+When this project was initially created, the secret key included with the Django installation was committed to Github accidentally.
 This key was quickly changed and hidden through the environment variables in env.py before deployment to Heroku.